Send the link below via email or IMCopy

 Before 1400, most cities were sited on trade routes in the interiors of continents.

 When Europeans began trading and colonizing over seas (rather than over land), the

 of cities changed.

-The situation of cities like Basel (Switzerland) and Xian (China) changed from being crucial nodes on interior trading routes to being peripheral in ocean-oriented trade.
+The situation of non-coastal cities changed from being crucial nodes on interior trading routes to being peripheral in ocean-oriented trade.

 Other cities, sited on coasts, gained prominence.

 Bombay (now Mumbai), Madras (now Chennai), Malacca, and Tokyo grew in importance.

 The trade networks of European powers brought immense wealth to Europe's medieval cities, including Amsterdam, London, and Lisbon.

 Successful merchants built ornate mansions, patronized the arts, participated in city governance, and supported the reconstruction of city centers.

 A central square became the focus of the city, fronted by royal, religious, public, and private buildings demonstrating wealth and power.